9812u49823juhre/Great/OverviewPerl.md

 * [Platform specific](http://perldoc.perl.org/index-platforms.html)

 Here you can get extra documentation about specific differences on specific platforms.
-As we dont cover these, you don't need to go here anyway.
-All documentations are definitly correct as is for linux systems and there are no differences that are important here.
+As we don't cover these, you don't need to go here anyway.
+All documentations are definitely correct as is for Linux systems and there are no differences that are important here.

 ## use strict; use warnings;